laiambryant/buddy_allocator_bitmap/README.md

   9. <code> make InitTest </code> compiles and runs using the main in Tests/Init_test.c

-  10. <code> make OSXDebug </code> debugs program through lldb, (only in M1 branch)

-  11. <code> make clean </code> removes executable, objects, precompiled headers and ouput of other tests.
+  10. <code> make clean </code> removes executable, objects, precompiled headers and ouput of other tests.